 - Voxels (Volumes) option sets the tile size in voxel for volume data. - Pixels (Images) option sets the tile size in pixel for slice data.

 Rendering Quality

 Main Memory Amount

-Sets the maximum main memory allowed in MB (megabytes) for all the out-of-core and in memory data sets.
+Sets the maximum main memory allowed in MB for the out-of-core and in-core data sets.
 Increasing this value enables the use of higher resolutions when loading very large files.